Vitamin D –The Sunshine Vitamin

 How much Vitamin D?

-The ideal level of Vitamin D should be above 75nmol/l but levels are typically lower than this in the UK.
-(Studies done during the covid pandemic found levels above 125 gave the greatest protection).
+Vitamin D levels should be above 75nmol/l but levels are typically lower than this in the UK.
 It is difficult to get adequate Vitamin D from food although oily fish and mushrooms do contain a little.
-Typically sunbathing, long enough to get slightly red, in a bathing costume, will provide 10,000 of Vitamin D within half an hour or so.
+Typically sunbathing, long enough to get slightly red, in a bathing costume, will provide 10,000 of Vitamin D within half an hour to one hour on a hot summer’s day.
+Much more sun than this is unlikely to help further.
 This Vitamin D stays in the body for 5 to 6 weeks.
 I am a great advocate of sun exposure but please be aware that excess sunbathing in the middle of the day in the middle of summer can increase the risk of some skin cancers.
 So get plenty of sunshine but don’t binge on it and avoid the most dangerous times.
+The ideal level is probably above 125 mmol/l.

-However most people need supplements of Vitamin D. Dr John Cannell, founder of the Vitamin D Council and Vitamin D researcher has stated that there has never been a case of toxicity seen in people taking 10,000 IU vitamin D daily even for prolonged periods.
-Some recent work published in a major medical journal suggest the ideal daily dose of Vitamin D should be 2,600iu daily.
-However it is safe to take up to 10,000 IU daily.
-Above this amount regular monitoring is required.
+Most people need supplements of Vitamin D. Dr John Cannell, founder of the Vitamin D Council and Vitamin D researcher has stated that there has never been a case of toxicity seen in people taking 10,000 IU vitamin D daily even for prolonged periods.

 Note 25µg is the same as 1000 IU.
 If you are likely to be in the sun take your supplement in the evening, after food, otherwise after any meal.

 There is another form of vitamin D called D2 or ergocalciferol.
 It is best not to use this form as it has only a quarter of the strength of Vitamin D3 (colecalciferol).
-You can buy supplements containing 1000 iu (25µg) at health food shops.
+You can buy supplements containing 1000 iu (25µg) or sometimes 4000 iu or 5000 iu, at health food shops.
+I personally take 40000 iu daily.
 For children drops are available.
 Children with low levels can have up to 5000 IU daily if under 6 months and up to 8000 IU if over 6 months.
 Take this for 2 months then use 200-400 IU for routine use in children under 6 months and 400-800 IU in those over 6 months.

 These studies illustrate the huge potential of Vitamin D to relieve illness but also how little attention Vitamin D gets in mainstream medicine.